 The firm was also recently featured in CCH's Public Accounting Report, “Escalating Market Expectations Transform Business Case for Advancing Women.”
 To read the article, click here.

-About the American Women’s Society of Certified Public Accounts (AWSCPA)
+About the American Woman's Society of Certified Public Accountants (AWSCPA)

 AWSCPA is a national organization founded in 1933 dedicated to serving all women CPAs.
 The AWSCPA provides a supportive environment and valuable resources for members to achieve their personal and professional goals through various opportunities including leadership, networking and education.
 As the only resource exclusively for women CPAs and those aspiring to become certified, the society provides information as well as scholarships to those in the profession.
 The society is a leader in addressing concerns such as gender equity, the glass ceiling, and work and family issues.
 AWSCPA members— from individual practitioners to professionals in industry, academia, and government, as well as partners in all of the largest firms—work in all segments of the accounting and financial professions.
-Visit the AWSCPA website at www.awscpa.org or call the society’s office at 800- AWSCPA1 (800-297-2721).
+Learn more about the AWSCPA here.

 About the Accounting & Financial Women’s Alliance (AFWA)